 Explore the Land of the Rising Sun by rail

-Meet your group and Tour Manager at the hotel for your first night in Japan, where we enjoy a welcome dinner together this evening to celebrate the start of our adventure.
+Meet your group and Tour Manager at the 4-Star Keio Plaza Hotel for your first night in Japan, where we enjoy a welcome dinner together this evening to celebrate the start of our adventure.

 Today we take a full-day tour of Tokyo by coach, discovering the sights of this incredible city.
 Our guided tour includes a visit to the ancient Asakusa Kannon Temple and the Imperial Palace Plaza.
 Later we visit Nakajima no Ochaya, a tea house in the Hamarikyu Garden that dates back to 1704, where there is the opportunity to sample authentic Japanese tea and traditional sweets.
 We also spend time at the Edo Tokyo Museum, where exhibits depict the fascinating history of Japan's capital during the peaceful Edo period.
 The last era of feudal rule in Japan, the Edo period spanned from 1603-1867, and is considered one of the most significant times in Japanese history.